Entrance to a community garden in Surbiton with accessible pathways and signage.

 We aim to align with WCAG 2.1 AA success criteria, prioritising content structure, readable text, sufficient contrast and accessible forms.
 Where full conformance is not yet achieved, we publish this status openly and plan remediation steps.
 Our design and content teams work to close gaps incrementally so the Surbiton gardening community benefits from clearer, more usable resources.

+A community gardener using a keyboard outdoors to access gardening resources on a tablet.
 If you encounter accessibility barriers or need information in a different format, please get in touch using the contact options provided on this website.
 We respond to accessibility requests and aim to provide alternatives or reasonable adjustments as quickly as possible for residents and participants across Surbiton.
 Accessibility requests are handled with care and we welcome reports that help us improve.